Welcome to today's edition of the Rush 24-7 podcast.

 It's an adult Christmas every day.

-Uh Senator Harry Dingy Reed, the Democrat leader, sounded almost apologetic about Kerry's statements.
+Senator Harry Dingy Reed, the Democrat leader, sounded almost apologetic about Kerry's statements.

-He said no one can complain on this matter that there hasn't been sufficient time to talk about Judge Alito, pro and con.
+He said, no one can complain on this matter that there hasn't been sufficient time to talk about Judge Alito, pro and con.

-He said this in the Senate for.
+He said this in the Senate floor.

 I hope that this matter will be resolved without too much more talking.